Couch Park: Playground

-The park's inclusive playground was built in 2019, replacing a large wooden structure that was removed in 2014 due to termite rot.
+The park's inclusive playground was built in 2019, replacing a large wooden structure removed in 2014 due to termite rot.
 That playground was replaced by an empty plot of barkchips and 6 boulders until the new playground was erected.
-The new playground opened on May 4th, 2019 with a ribbon-cutting ceremony hosted by city commissioners Nick Fish and Amanda Fritz.
+The new playground opened on May 4th, 2019, with a ribbon-cutting ceremony hosted by city commissioners Nick Fish and Amanda Fritz.

-A fence was built around the playground in 2010 thanks to funds provided by The Opus Foundation as well as a voter-approved 2002 levy.
+A fence was built around the playground in 2010, thanks to funds provided by The Opus Foundation and a voter-approved 2002 levy.

 Dog park

-The park features an un-fenced off-leash dog park.
+The park features an unfenced off-leash dog park.
 The dog park area is used for concerts in the summer.

 Couch Park was included in the book A Bark in the Park: The 45 Best Places to Hike with Your Dog in the Portland, Oregon Region (2005).

 Trees

-As of 2010 more than one hundred trees representing dozens of tree types exist in the park, including birch, cedar, elm, fir, maple, pine, various fruit trees and others.
+As of 2010, more than one hundred trees representing dozens of tree types were in the park, including birch, cedar, elm, fir, maple, pine, various fruit trees, and others.
 European white birch and English are the most abundant species in the park.